henry-purcell/henry-purcell.github.io/purcell-society-edition/vol-1.md

 Publisher: Stainer & Bell
 Publication date: 2008

-The full score of *Three Occasional Odes* is available [to purchase from Stainer & Bell](https://stainer.co.uk/shop/pe1/).
+The full score of *Three Occasional Odes* is available to purchase from [Stainer & Bell](https://stainer.co.uk/shop/pe1/).

 Offprints of each work are also available separately from Stainer & Bell.
 Performing material for each ode (full scores, vocal scores and instrumental parts) is available for rental from Stainer & Bell.
 Vocal scores are also available for sale (print to demand).
-Please email Stainer & Bell at [post@stainer.co.uk](mailto:post@stainer.co.uk) for further details of these.
+Please contact [Stainer & Bell](https://stainer.co.uk/contact/) for further details of these.

 Note about the edition: